Valenzuela, Metro Manila: Separation of Obando

-On May 14, 1753, Governor-General Francisco Jose de Obando y Solis, Marquis of Brindisi, ordered that a new pueblo be carved out of the northwestern area of Polo.
+On May 14, 1753, Governor-General Francisco Jose de Obando y Solis, Marquis of Brindisi, ordered that a new pueblo be carved out of the north-western area of Polo.
 The new town was named Obando, in honor of the governor-general, and was incorporated into Bulacan.

 British invasion of Bulacan

-In 1762-1764, during the British occupation of Manila and its surrounding suburbs, the colonial government, led by Simón de Anda y Salazar, fled to Bacolor, Pampanga, via Polo.
+In 1762-1764, during the British occupation of Manila and its surrounding suburbs, the colonial government, led by Simón de Anda y Salazar, fled to Bacolor, Pampanga via Polo.
 The British pursued Anda, and at one point, they stayed in sitio Mabolo while awaiting orders from the British civil Governor, Dawsonne Drake.
-They explored the nearby communities of Malanday, Wakas, Dalandanan, Pasolo, Rincon, and Malinta.
-The terrified local population fled and sought refuge in the forests of Viente Reales, where many of them succumbed to malaria.
-The British then proceeded to Malolos, Bulacan, where they were ambushed by the stationed Spanish soldiers.
+The British explored the nearby communities of Malanday, Wakas, Dalandanan, Pasolo, Rincon and Malinta.
+The local population, scared of the British, fled and sought refuge in the forests of Viente Reales, where many of them succumbed to malaria.
+They then proceeded to Malolos, Bulacan, where they were ambushed by the stationed Spanish soldiers.
 After the chase, the local population of Polo returned to their homes on May 12, 1763, after days of reconstruction.
-The day May 12 was commemorated as the feast of St. Roch, locally known as San Roque, as another patron saint and as a memorial to those who died in the Seven Years War.
+The day May 12 was commemorated as the feast of St. Roch, locally known as San Roque, as another patron saint and as a memorial to those who died in the Seven Years' War.

 Separation of Novaliches

+The 1818 Spanish census recorded the area having 3,160 native families and 11 Spanish-Filipino families.
 In 1854, General Manuel Pavía y Lacy, Marquis de Novaliches, was appointed Governor-General of the Philippine Islands.
 Upon his arrival in Manila, he was tasked with establishing a penal colony in which prisoners would be granted land to cultivate in exchange for the prospect of eventual release.
-The settlement became known as Hacienda Tala, named for its resemblance to a landscape where a star (tala) had fallen after the forest was cleared.
+This settlement became known as Hacienda Tala, derived from the Tagalog word tala (star), reflecting local folklore about the landscape's appearance following deforestation.
 This hacienda grew into a larger community that eventually merged with the haciendas of Malinta and Piedad to form the independent town of Novaliches on January 26, 1856.
-A new road from Polo to Novaliches opened, traversing the barrios of Mabolo, Pasolo, Rincon, Malinta, Masisan, Paso de Blas, Canumay and Bagbaguin.
+A new road from Polo to Novaliches opened, traversing the barrios of Mabolo, Pasolo, Rincon, Malinta, Masisan, Paso de Blas, Canumay, and Bagbaguin.